 Lecture 15.
 Final examination

 Lecture 16.
 Feedback

 [Course requirements]

-The course is intended for students who have had at least an elementary course in statistics.
+The course is intended for students who have at least a basic understanding of statistics.
 Programming experience is useful but not required.

 [Evaluation methods and policy]

-Grading: attendance and active participation (20%), mid-term exam (20%), quizzes/assignment (20%), and final exam (40%)
+Grading: attendance and active participation (10%), mid-term exam (30%), quizzes/assignment (20%), and final exam (40%)

 [Textbooks]

-James, Witten, Hastie and Tibshirani II An Introduction to Statistical Learning: with Applications in RI (Springer) ISBN:978-1461471370 (The course lectures will follow the content of this textbook.
+James, Witten, Hastie and Tibshirani An Introduction to Statistical Learning: with Applications in R_a (Springer) ISBN:978-1461471370 (The course lectures will follow the content of this textbook.
 Sections of the book to read in preparation of each class will be announced.
 This textbooks contains theoretical parts as well as practical exercises.
-Please note that this textbook is also freely (legally) available for download at http://www-bcf.usc.edu/~gareth/ISL/)
+Please note that this textbook is also freely (legally) available for download at http://faculty.marshall.usc.edu/gareth-james/ISL/)

 [Study outside of class (preparation and review)]

 The course will follow a textbook.
 At the end of each lecture I will specify the sections to read before the next lecture.

 [Other information (office hours, etc.)]

 No fixed office hours.
 Students are requested to make appointments directly or by email.

+[Essential courses]